 HAS A GOOD PAIR OF TREES

-My ideal campsite will have a well-placed pair of strong trees for my hammock.
+My ideal campsite will have a well-placed pair of strong trees for my camp hammock.
 And by ‘well placed’ I mean, among other things, upwind of the fire.
 A hammock secured between two trees for a midday rest, reading, watching the sky, listening to birds, feeling the breeze, just dozing… it’s like heaven in a campground.
 The most refreshing short sleeps of my life have taken place in my camp hammock.

 KNOW THE SIZE OF YOUR SET-UP